 • Use sans serif, true-type fonts for labels if possible, preferably Arial or Helvetica, or Times (New) Roman if serif fonts required.

 • Ensure all lines and lettering are clear.

 Colour Work Agreement forms

 It is the policy of Systematic Entomology for authors to pay the full cost for the reproduction of their colour artwork.
-Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, Wiley-Blackwell require you to complete and return a Colour Work Agreement form before your paper can be published.
+Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, Wiley Blackwell require you to complete and return a Colour Work Agreement form before your paper can be published.
 This form can be downloaded as a PDF* from the internet.
 If you are unable to access the internet, or are unable to download the form, please contact the Production Editor at: firstname.lastname@example.org and they will be able to email or FAX a form to you.
-Once completed, please return the form to the Production Editor at the address below:
+Once completed, please return the form to Customer Services at the address below:

 *To read PDF files, you must have Acrobat Reader installed on your computer.
 If you do not have this program, this is available as a free download from the following web address: http://www.adobe.com/products/acrobat/readstep2.html

 References in the text should be in the form (Allis & Webb, 1972a, b; Brown, 1981) and should be collated at the end of the paper with periodical titles in full.